 How We Helped:

 Music Maker has helped Precious obtain a passport and provided her with a monthly stipend for prescription medicine, food, and utility bills.
 In addition, Music Maker produced Precious’ CD and gifted her with two wonderful guitars.
 Music Maker has helped her set up tours in Europe and the U.S., including performances at Blues to Bop in Lugano, Switzerland, Port Townsend Blues Festival, and Chicken Raid in Atlanta, Georgia.
 Precious is featured in the book Music Makers: Portraits and Songs from the Roots of America (2004).
+Before Precious passed away in 2013 Music Maker was able to get her a new home to live in.

 When I first met Precious she told me: